The 10 Days That Saved Me 3 Weeks for Chrome Extension

 Version 2 approach:

 I connected Linear to Claude Code through MCP.
-The tickets became specifications.
-The specifications became implementation.
+The tickets became specifications, and the specifications became implementation.

 Here’s the time breakdown that tells the whole story:

-The paradox was fundamental.
-The 10 days I spent "doing nothing" made the next 14 days actually work.
+The paradox was clear.
+The ten days I spent "doing nothing" made the next 14 days actually work.

 The Principle: AI Forces Clarity

-The paradox: AI tools promise speed, but they require upfront clarity to deliver it.
-You can't skip the thinking.
-You can only choose when to do it.
+The paradox is that AI tools promise speed, but they require upfront clarity to deliver it.
+You can’t skip the thinking; you can only choose when to do it.

-Version 1: I tried to think while coding.
+In Version 1, I tried to think while coding.
 It was chaos.
+In Version 2, I thought first, then coded.
+It was clean and efficient.

 This is Adaptation & Action in practice.
 One failure taught me a system I now use for everything: